-I’m only listing free-to-enter competitions as, if you are just starting out, you can otherwise spend a fortune.
-If you have anything poetry-related to share, please get in touch via email: firstname.lastname@example.org – thank you!
-I hope we can make this site together.
-Happy writing!
+I’m only listing free-to-submit publications and free-to-enter competitions as, if you are just starting out, you can otherwise spend a fortune.
+If you have anything poetry-related to share (free-to-submit listings only), please get in touch via email: firstname.lastname@example.org – thank you!

 Rosie Please note: publication on this site does not mean publication editors/competition organisers have been vetted – please do your own checks before submitting.